 Our Sponsor agreed to loan us up to \$300,000 to be used for the payment of costs related to our Initial Public Offering pursuant to a promissory note (the "Note").
 The Note is non-interest bearing, unsecured and due upon the closing of our Initial Public Offering.
-As of September 30, 2020, we borrowed approximately \$151,000 under the Note.
-The Note was repaid in full on December 15, 2020.
+As of June 30, 2021 and December 31, 2020, there were no amounts outstanding related to the Note.